markschelbergen/swinging-kite/cycles/README.md

 ## Terms for using the data:
 - Kitepower shall get acknowledged each time the data is used.
 Acknowledgements must contain a link to www.kitepower.nl.
-- When a scientific publication that uses the data is pursued, a copy of the article including the data shall be sent via email to publications@kitepower.nl due to reviewing before submitting.
+- When a scientific publication that uses the data is pursued, the article needs to be reviewed and approved by Kitepower prior to submitting.
+Send the preprint together with the data via email to publications@kitepower.nl.
 - For other types of publications, e.g. via media outlets, Kitepower shall be informed prior publication including the data via email to publications@kitepower.nl.
 - Kitepower retains the right to post a preprint of the publication containing the data on kitepower.nl and/or Kitepower-related networks, if such public posting is in accordance with the agreement between author and publisher.
 - This data cannot be shared or re-published, only the publication of compiled data is granted.
-- Publications that use the data shall emphasize that the test flight does not represent the state-of-the-art of Kitepower's system as the test was focused on data acquisition rather than maximising energy production and Kitepower nowadays employs a much larger kite.
+- Publications that use the data shall emphasize that the test flight does not represent the state-of-the-art of Kitepower as the system configuration was already dated at the time of the test and has gone through thorough development since then (e.g. Kitepower nowadays employs a much larger kite).
+Moreover, the test was focused on data acquisition rather than maximising energy production.

 ## Content of the data set